-4. LIVED-EXPERIENCE AND LANGUAGE
+4. LIVED EXPERIENCE AND LANGUAGE

-Linschoten(99) refers to the intimate relations and mutual dependencies among language, lived experience and reality.
+Linschoten (99) refers to the intimate relations and mutual dependencies among language, lived experience, and reality.
 Lived experience refers to reality with language as the medium.
-With language as medium, I verbalize (mean, put into language) the reality (lived experienced content) that I lived experience.
+With language as medium, I verbalize (mean, put into language) the reality (lived experienced content) which I lived experience.
 Languaging (verbalizing) is naming lived experienced reality; thus, human reality is a verbalized reality.
-This is stated thus: verbalizing is one's own and is connected with one's lived experiences, with one's lived experienced reality.
-Human reality is not only a verbalized reality, it also is a reality of "speaking" and of meaningful things that "speak" and that constitute a world through their meaningful connections.(100) The following statement also is important: Our language, ordinary speech, does not speak about a reality free and independent of all human viewing; rather it speaks of a meaningful world-for-us, of the experiential world, and this is pervaded with human subjectivity.(101) Consequently, language is a creative moment in the constitution of reality.
-Through verbalization reality becomes enriched, extended, named, known.
-Only when the content of lived experience is put into words (literally), does lived experience become verbally manageable.(102) A person's lived experiencing itself becomes co-characterized by what is brought to the fore in the verbalization; also, language is constitutive of lived experience and through words lived experiences become communicable, and thus gaugable for us.(103)
+This is stated thus: verbalizing is one's own, and relates to one's lived experiences, i.e., with one's lived experienced reality.
+Human reality is not only a verbalized reality, but also a reality of "speaking," and of meaningful things which "speak," and which constitute a world through their meaningful connections.
+(100)

+The following statement ais lso important: Our language, ordinary speech, does not speak about a reality which is free and independent of all human viewing; rather, it speaks of a meaningful world-for-us, of the experiential world, and this is pervaded with human subjectivity.(101) Hence, language is a creative moment in the constitution of reality.
+Through verbalization, reality becomes enriched, extended, named, known.
+Only when the content of lived experience is put in words (literally), does lived experience become verbally manageable.(102) A person's lived experiencing itself becomes co-characterized by what is brought to the fore in the verbalization; also, language is constitutive of lived experience and, through words, lived experiences become communicable and, thus, can be gauged.(103)

-Further, lived experience compels formulation in language; lived experienced meanings are cast in the form of language, the meanings thus become embodied and acquire a form in something perceptible.
-One's lived experienced interiority acquires its reality through the word and thus becomes accessible to others (and to oneself).
+Further, lived experience compels formulation in language; lived experienced meanings are cast in the form of language, thus the meanings become embodied and acquire a form in something perceptible.
+One's lived experienced interiority acquires its reality through the word and, thus, becomes accessible to others (and to oneself).
 A common lived experienced reality is brought about by language.
 The word expresses what is there (for us): human reality.(104)

-The stream of lived experience, that is so changing, flowing and formless becomes a structured and differentiated stream, a graspable firmness through its expressibility; in other words, verbalizing is the way in which forms originate and are anchored in lived experience.
-As a consequence, lived experience becomes namable, classifiable, communicable, understandable and definable.
-Reality for us is not the unutterable, inexpressible but rather the said, the spoken; for us it is the discussible and namable.
-Language forms and transforms the changeable stream of lived experience into an expressed, pregnant, articulated form.
-Thus, human reality is an expressed reality and lived experience already is aimed at language (Linschoten).(105)
+The stream of lived experience, which is so changing, flowing, and formless, becomes a structured and differentiated stream, a graspable firmness through its expressibility; in other words, verbalizing is the way in which forms originate and are anchored in lived experience.
+Thus, lived experience becomes namable, classifiable, communicable, understandable, and definable.
+Reality for us is not the unutterable, inexpressible, but he said, the spoken; for us, it is the discussible and namable.
+Language forms and transforms the changeable stream of lived experience to an expressed, pregnant, articulated form.
+Thus, human reality is an expressed reality, and lived experience is already aimed at language (Linschoten).(105)